nasarar/Post_Covid19_Vacation_Projection/README.md

 <img width="1300" alt="Screen Shot 2021-06-11 at 6 42 33 PM" src="https://user-images.githubusercontent.com/75267605/121755408-18f59000-cae5-11eb-9594-0ebf1fc27055.png">

-- When the airport name is typed in it provieds a list of hotels to choose from.
+- When the airport name is typed in it provides a list of hotels to choose from.